NeroReflex/Gishiki/README.md

 This is achieved by giving you the option of changing a service just by editing a configuration file.

-## Database
-Gishiki uses an OHM to help you interacting with your own databases.

-Yes, that is not a misspell: Gishiki uses an OHM, not an ORM!
-OHM stands for "Object-hybrid mapper"!
-This OHM has been designed and written from scratch to be perfectly integrated within Gishiki!

-The OHM is designed to be as fast as possible, and maintain compatibility over differents database managers!

-Gishiki is designed to provide an invisible abstraction layer over these database managers:

-   - SQLite
-   - MySQL and derivates
-   - Oracle
-   - PostgreSQL
-   - Microsoft SQL Server / Azure
-   - firebase
-   - MongoDB
-   - Cassandra

 ## Caching
 Gishiki achieve better performance using its own cache engine where possible in order to increase your application performance!